atomix/atomix/README.md

 # Protocols
 CopyCat is an abstract API that can implement the Raft consensus algorithm over any conceivable protocol.
 To do this, CopyCat provides a flexible protocol plugin system.
-Protocols use special URIs - such as `direct:foo` or `tcp://localhost:5050` - and CopyCat uses a custom service loader similar to the Java service loader.
+Protocols use special URIs - such as `local:foo` or `tcp://localhost:5050` - and CopyCat uses a custom service loader similar to the Java service loader.
 Using URIs, a protocol can be constructed and started by CopyCat without the large amounts of boilerplate code that would otherwise be required.